-East Terrace presents low to medium existing liveability metrics with substantial projected growth potential.
-The area boasts good open space accessibility, ranking 2nd, and a strong cycling network, ranking 3rd.
-However, East Terrace faces challenges in public transport accessibility, ranking 12th.
+East Terrace presents low to medium existing access to amenity metrics with substantial projected growth potential.
+The area boasts good open space accessibility, ranking 2nd out of 13 local areas, and a strong cycling network, ranking 3rd.
+However, East Terrace faces challenges in public transport accessibility, ranking 12th out of the 13 local areas.
 Compared to other local areas, East Terrace's infrastructure and amenities position it as a promising location for development and expansion opportunities.

-Figure 5.48 Public Transport Index (Existing)
+Figure 5.49 Public Transport Index (Existing)

-A significant challenge for the East Terrrace Local Area is access to public transport.
+A significant challenge for the East Terrace Local Area is access to public transport.
 Currently public transport accessibility is provided by selective bus services.

-Figure 5.49 Public Transport Index (Potential)
+Figure 5.50 Public Transport Index (Potential)